ogusarenko/mke-docs/content/docs/configuration/ingress/tcp-udp-services.md

 4. Configure Ingress Controller to expose the TCP service:

-   1. Verify that the `enabled` parameter for the `ingressController` option in the MKE configuration file is set to `true`.
+   1. Verify that the `enabled` parameter for the `ingressController` option in the `mke4.yaml` configuration file is set to `true`.
-   2. Modify the MKE configuration file to expose the newly created TCP service:
+   2. Modify the `mke4.yaml` configuration file to expose the newly created TCP
+      service:

       ```yaml
       ingressController: